stronnag/LTM-lua/README.md

 In particular, the `onlyTracker` setting may be used to provide only GPS data for antenna trackers.
 See the comments in  `LTM/config.lua` for details.

+The `S.baudrate` setting may be used to set the baud rate; if `S.baudrate` is `0`, then the device baud rate is unchanged, other the specified baud rate is set.
+The default value is `0` (use radio setting).

 ## Audio

 The `audio` directory contains two synthesised voice files, `ltmon.wav` and `ltmoff.wav` that may be placed in `SOUNDS/en` and used to provide audible indications (via Special Functions) that LTM forwarding is enabled / disabled.